byu-is-566/is-566-10-dbt-cloud-instructions/README.md

 > - You should plan to use some exploratory queries to try to investigate any hypotheses
 > - Remember that it's not the end of the world if you aren't able to figure it out.
 This is a low-stakes environment where no one is going to lose their job over an issue that gets deployed to production.
 Learn what you can from it and move on with your life.

 At this point, if your checks all passed, you can "Merge pull request", at which point you will be see some purple "Pull request successfully merged and closed" messages like you see below.
+(And if you can't figure it out, just grab a screenshot showing that you got most of the way there.)

 <img src="screenshots/readme_img/pr_merged.png"  width="80%">

 > [!IMPORTANT]
 > 📷 If you're able to get the PR checks to pass and merge your code, snag a screenshot of your successful merge.
 (And congratulations!).
+Otherwise you can grab a screenshot of the failed merge and call it a day.
 Save this screenshot as `task_5.1.png` (or jpg) to the `screenshots` folder in the assignment repository.
+>
+> Note that you'll have to save this last screenshot and do another commit and push.
+Ideally, you'll do this on your main branch (meaning you should switch branches back before you commit and push).
+I expect there to be some confusion about this, depending on how far you made it, so at minimum, just save, commit and push your screenshots _somewhere_ in your repository (in either branch), and I'll figure out how to track them down on my side.

 ---